Azure/azure-cli-extensions/src/cosmosdb-preview/README.md

-# Microsoft Azure CLI 'cosmosdb-continuous-backup' Extension #
+# Microsoft Azure CLI 'cosmosdb-preview' Extension #

-This package is for the 'cosmosdb-continuous-backup' extension.
+This package is for the 'cosmosdb-preview' extension.
 This package provides commands to

 - Create Azure CosmosDB continuous backup accounts